Lilac Class

 In Lilac Class we will follow the ‘White Rose’ scheme which is delivered across the whole school.
 Following this scheme will provide the children with a firm foundation for developing maths mastery.

-During Spring we will focus on:
+During Summer we will focus on:

 • Recognising and exploring 3D shapes.